Living with Fibromyalgia: The Evidence-Based Guide

 Napping

 Whether napping helps or hinders in fibromyalgia is a question that comes up frequently.
 The evidence is genuinely mixed.
 Strategic, short naps may help with cognitive function and acute fatigue, but longer, irregular daytime sleep can fragment night-time sleep and worsen overall sleep quality.
-We’ve pulled the research together on napping in fibromyalgia for anyone navigating this.
+We have pulled the research together on napping in fibromyalgia for anyone navigating this.

 Medication: What the Evidence Says